roberthopman/roberthopman.github.io/syntax.md

   S2
 ```

 Encoding is a mechanism for translating bits into characters.
-For many years, most developers who used English used ASCII, a 7-bit encoding of English characters, such as binary 101 to capital A.
-Later, an 8-bit representation called Latin-1 that inclueded most characters in European languages became common.
+For many years, most developers who used English used ASCII, a 7-bit encoding of English characters, such as binary 101 to capital A. Later, an 8-bit representation called Latin-1 that included most characters in European languages became common.
 All of these were superseded by Unicode, a global standard for all text characters used in all languages: https://home.unicode.org/

 Type conversion:
 ```ruby